fpsom/elixir-ml-biostats-hackathon/episode-01.md

 - What is the difference in an outcome between two experiments?
 - Are the differences real or the result of noise in the data?

 Questions of this type are important.
 The results matter to the project, to stakeholders, and to effective decision making.
-We can see that in order to both understand the data used to train a machine learning model and to interpret the results of testing different machine learning models, that statistical methods are required.
+We can see that in order to both understand the data used to train a machine learning model and to interpret the results of testing different machine learning models, that statistical methods are required.[[8]](#8)

 ## References

 <a id="1">[1]</a>
-Ayush Pant (2019
+Ayush Pant (2019)
 Introduction to Machine Learning for Beginners
 Towards Data Science, [Link](https://towardsdatascience.com/introduction-to-machine-learning-for-beginners-eed6024fdb08)